programmfabrik/fylr-plugin-custom-data-type-dante/README.md

     * easydb-fulltext
 * _standard
     * easydb-standard
+* facetTerm

 ## sources

-The source code of this plugin is managed in a git repository at <https://github.com/programmfabrik/easydb-custom-data-type-dante>.
-Please use [the issue tracker](https://github.com/programmfabrik/easydb-custom-data-type-dante/issues) for bug reports and feature requests!
+The source code of this plugin is managed in a git repository at <https://github.com/programmfabrik/fylr-plugin-custom-data-type-dante>.